bcmichael/RNMR-Docs/docs/command/full_command.md

 `REMSYM` removes all symbols that alphabetically fall between first and last inclusive.
 If first is not specified RNMR will prompt for it with a default of temp.
 If last is not specified RNMR will not prompt for it and will remove only a symbol whose name exactly matches first.
+## REMTBL
+Remove name table entries

+Category: Tables

+Format : `REMTBL` nam first last

+Defaults: temp temp <first>

+Description:
+`REMTBL` removes all entries in name table nam that alphabetically fall between first and last inclusive.
+If nam or first are not specified RNMR will prompt for them with a default of temp.
+If last is not specified RNMR will not prompt for it and will remove only an entry whose name exactly matches first.
 ## RGPIB
 Read string from GPIB device